Looking for a good translation blog?

 Fortunately, there are translators who provide vital info on the industry.

-We at Lingua Asia have gained a wealth of knowledge from reading their blogs and feel that they deserve recognition.
+Starting a blog takes time and effort.
+We’ve gained a wealth of knowledge from reading these blogs and feel that they deserve recognition.

 We would not be where we are today without these dedicated translators who contribute so much.